-With the new decade finally here, perhaps you've been thinking about your 2020 bucket list?
-That's why we've created the ultimate Scandinavia travel planner, with tips on where to go each season, as chosen by our tailor-made specialists.
+Perhaps you've been thinking about your 2021 bucket list?
+We've created the ultimate Scandinavia travel planner, with tips on where to go each season, as chosen by our tailor-made specialists.
 There's everything from bear watching in the Swedish summertime to Santa breaks in Finnish Lapland in winter – read on for our seasonal picks.

 The Festive Season: Christmas and New Year

-The festive season of 2019 might have come to a close, but now is the perfect time to plan ahead for Christmas and New Year 2020.
+Now is the perfect time to plan ahead for Christmas and New Year 2021.
 Demand for travel at this time of year is (understandably) high, and space is limited, so booking early is essential to secure your preferred dates.
 And, it's one of the most magical times to see Scandinavia, in the midst of winter under the glow of the Northern Lights.

 Santa in Harriniva